christiangemesi/rfobaden-incident-manager/docs/backend/002-models.md

 # Models

 Models are defined in the `models` package.
-They represent how data is persisted in the database, and also is which structure this data is sent from and received by the API.
+They represent how data is persisted in the database, and also in which structure this data is sent from and received by the API.

 ## The `Model`